 William himself was a rich and prominent member of the Drapers’ Company of London.
 Rowland’s home with his parents and younger brother William was ‘Redde Logge’ Candlewick Street, London.
 Originally Candlewick Street (now Cannon Street) was called this because of the candle-makers that lived there and it later became a resort of drapers.
 His father also had property at Petty Wales, Thames Street, next to the Tower of London and Wharf called ‘Galleye Keye’ also in Petty Wales.

 Rowland was born in 1581, Crooked Lane, St Michael’s, London, just two streets away from Pudding Lane where the Great Fire of London would start, years later in 1666.
+In the proceedings in the Court of Request files William Cotton is listed with a request relating to tenements in St Clement’s Lane, Cannon Street and the parish of St. Michael, Crooked Lane, London.
 When Rowland and his brother William were very young they were educated by a family friend and lodger Hugh Broughton.